carevicm/arbutuscollege-react-coding/React_Immutable/README.md

 Use list and map from the Immutable.js library
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_Immutable
 File: 5-merge.js

-0/3 pts
+3/3 pts
 6. Nested merge
 mandatory
+Score: 100.00% (Checks completed: 100.00%)
 Create a function named mergeDeeplyElements

 It should accept two arguments, page1 and page2.
 Both are objects